awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

 Client VPN provides Active Directory support by integrating with AWS Directory Service\.
 With Active Directory authentication, clients are authenticated against existing Active Directory groups\.
 Using AWS Directory Service, Client VPN can connect to existing Active Directories provisioned in AWS or in your on\-premises network\.
 This allows you to use your existing client authentication infrastructure\.
 If you are using an on\-premises Active Directory, you must configure an Active Directory Connector\.
 You can use one Active Directory server to authenticate the users\.
 For more information about Active Directory integration, see the [AWS Directory Service Administration Guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.

-Active Directory authentication is currently not supported in the Asia Pacific \(Mumbai\) Region\.

 ### Mutual Authentication<a name="mutual"></a>

 With mutual authentication, Client VPN uses certificates to perform authentication between the client and the server\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 The server uses client certificates to authenticate clients when they attempt to connect to the Client VPN endpoint\.
 The server and client certificates must be provisioned in AWS Certificate Manager \(ACM\)\.
 For more information about provisioning certificates in ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.